mbta/otp-deploy/README.md

 1. Check the [OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner/commits/dev-2.x) repo for the latest commit on `dev-2.x` (this is their bleeding-edge release branch)
 1. Copy the commit hash
-1. Update it in `.env` and test the changes locally
+1. Update it in `.envrc.global` and test the changes locally (making sure you're not overwriting them with `.envrc.local`)
-1. Update it in `.github/workflows/deploy.yml`, making sure the value prod is using here matches the value in `.env` before commiting the changes
+1. Put up a PR and merge/deploy once approved

 ## Debugging